Christmas in My Home Town: Critical reception

 Christmas in My Home Town has received positive reviews since its initial release in 1970.
-In a November 1970 issue of Billboard magazine, writers praised Pride's performance on the record.
+In a November 1970 issue of Billboard, writers praised Pride's performance on the record.
 "Country Charley Pride has a sure winner in this top program of new and older Christmas favorites."
 He called his covers of songs such as "O Holy Night" to be "first rate treatments."
 They also praised Pride's original material that was also included on the album.
 The online music publication, Ultimate Twang, reviewed the original LP as well and also gave it a positive reception.
 Writers commented that it was "an excellent album, by one of the best country singers of all-time."
-The re-released version of the album was reviewed by Allmusic's David A. Milberg, who rated it 4.5 out of 5 stars.
-"The title tune was a great Christmas hit.
-This is mellow C&W for the holidays," he wrote.
+The re-released version of the album was reviewed by AllMusic's David A. Milberg, who wrote, "The title tune was a great Christmas hit.
+This is mellow C&W for the holidays."